 Below is a recommended sequencing of prerequisites (year 1) and the required curriculum for years 2, 3, and 4 in the diagnostic medical sonography program.
 The prerequisites may be completed on a full- or part-time basis.
 All prerequisite courses are available at Kettering College prior to applying for the sonography program.
 Preference is given to individuals who demonstrate academic strength in the prerequisite coursework, especially those applicants who complete prerequisites at Kettering.
-For students taking prerequisite courses elsewhere: All prerequisite courses must be completed by the end of winter term at Kettering College for consideration of fall enrollment.
+For students taking prerequisite courses elsewhere: All prerequisite courses must be completed by the end of spring term at Kettering College for consideration of fall enrollment.
+Once admitted, students must complete all courses at Kettering College.
+Students are not permitted to dual enroll.